matt-fonto/saas/saas_basics.md

 - Problem-Founder-Fit
   - Can you "dogfood" your product? | Are you the ICP?
 (Ideal Customer Profile)
   - You should be familiar with the problem
+- Create a list of tasks that you'd like to have solved

 2. Are you passionate about the problem?

    - I'm here to make it easier for people to [x]
    - I'm here to put an end to [x]

+- Create a list of topics you're genuinely interested about

+3. What are my unfair advantages?

+   - What gives you an extra edge?

+- Create a list of unfair advantages you have

+4. Create one organic distribution channel

+   - Blogging & SEO
+   - Content on social media
+   - YT channel
+   - Email newsletter
+   - Community
+   - Word-of-mouth

+5. Start building the product

+   - Build it in public
+   - Build a community and share with this community your current progress

+6. Build as much reusable building blocks as possible

 ## 4. Product-Market fit